garageScript/myProxy/docs/index.md

 All your domain names in that provider will show up.
 Click the `setup` button next to the domain you wish to setup (could take up to 3 minutes)

-After your domain is setup, you will be able to generate as many subdomain repository as you want.
+After your domain is setup, you will be able to generate as many subdomain repository as you want!
+To do that:
+1. Go to your server url:  `http://your-server-ip-address:3000`
+2. Create a subdomain.
+Ip and port are optional.
+You should see a git link that was created for you.
+3. `git clone` the app, then build the app locally.
+4. When you are done, `git push origin master` and watch your app run in production!

 # Development
 The following steps will guide you through how to setup your development environment to send pull requests or build your own custom features.